hairyf/genapi/README_EN.md

 import { pipeline } from 'apipgen'

-// each pipeline exposes corresponding methods, which can be reused and reorganized import { dest, generate, original } from 'apipgen-swag-ts-axios'
+// each pipeline exposes corresponding methods, which can be reused and reorganized import { dest, generate, original } from 'apipgen-swag-axios-ts'

 function myCustomPipe(config) {
   const process = pipeline(